Performance Day Info

 What you can expect to see -

-The exam entails the performance of a short extract from any play that demonstrates the key skills of characterisation, projection and diction, and team work.
-Some of our returning students will be participating in their Grade 6, 7, and 8 exams, as well as three groups looking to complete their Diplomas.
+The exam involves performing a short extract from a play that showcases key acting skills such as characterisation, projection, diction, and teamwork.
+Some of our returning students will be completing their Grade 6, 7, or 8 exams, while others are working towards their Diplomas - and this year, we even have students earning medals!

 As today is an exam day, it is possible (however unlikely) that our examiner may wish to pause the performances or see part of them again, and will certainly ask the students some questions afterwards about their performance - this discussion is part of the exam.